tidev/titanium-docs/docs/api/titanium/android/menu.md

 ## Overview

-Starting with Release 3.3.0, the Menu and MenuItems APIs are used to create the action items for the action bar.
+The Menu and MenuItems APIs are used to create the action items for the action bar.
 Action items can appear in either the action bar or the action bar's overflow menu.